Perspective | Jim Carrey will play Joe Biden on SNL, and the show hopes it has its next Tina Fey/Sarah Palin moment

 Throughout its four-decade history, SNL has given us legendary POTUS impressions — from Dana Carvey as President George H.W.
 Bush to Darrell Hammond as Bill Clinton (and Trump).
 This week’s announcement continues the sketch comedy show’s relatively new tradition of inviting non-SNL cast members to regularly portray political figures.
-It doesn’t always work out (see: Robert De Niro’s stilted impression of former special counsel Robert S. Mueller III or Ben Stiller as former Trump attorney Michael Cohen.)
+It doesn’t always work out (see: Robert De Niro’s stilted impression of former special counsel Robert S. Mueller III or Ben Stiller as former Trump attorney Michael Cohen).

 Ahead of Carrey’s turn as the former vice president, we took a look at some of the show’s most memorable impressions, and ranked them from good to great.